jdotw/jameswilson.io/src/content/astro/ngc1333-dark-nebula.md

   - Astrophotography
 date: "2015-11-30T10:50:23Z"
 image: astro/ngc1333.jpg
-title: NGC1333 - Dark Nebula
+title: Dark Nebula
+catalog: NGC1333
 ---

 This region of space is a precarious stroll down a fog-filled, neon-lit alley region of space.
 This is a dark nebula.
 What you can't see is as much a feature of what you can see.
 Other astrophotos show incredible fields of stars, nebula and galaxies.
 Here great clouds of dust are blotting out the stars.